The Developer, Builder, Contractor, Renovator and Landscaper's Guide to Hydro Ottawa

 - Civic addresses;

-- Customer billing information as specified in the Account Information Form – New Construction – Appendix D;
+- Customer billing information as specified in the Account Information Form – New Construction (Appendix D, Conditions of Service);

 - A legal reference plan by a land surveyor;